Great Snorkeling North of Negril Jamaica

 Snorkeling the rest of Negril area has been enjoyable but not quite as impressive.
 Off the west end's rocky shoreline to the south (near Rick's Cafe) is good visibility once again, but coral and fish are more limited (the presence of Lionfish may be a factor).
 But we did see an awesome and intelligent octopus that was interested in our camera.

-Along Negril's 7 Mile beach are some beautiful Spotted Eagle Rays flapping along over its shallow sand bottom, but otherwise nothing until you get out to the reef farther offshore, which is supposed to be very good from reports I've heard, but I haven't been there yet.
+Along Negril's Seven Mile Beach are some beautiful Spotted Eagle Rays flapping along over its shallow sand bottom, but otherwise nothing until you get out to the reef farther offshore, which is supposed to be very good from reports I've heard, but I haven't been there yet.